-Discussion point 5: Would it be helpful to add a clear definition of the pathways in this proposal?
+A clear definition of the individual pathways would be helpful considering the possibility of using appropriate data in the correct manner and enhancing the possibility of comparing results among MS.

 Table 3 (added as a separate spreadsheet) gives an overview of the relevant details and background information of the proposed methods for the different pathways.
 In the tab “Formula” the formulas for the calculation of the emissions are given, definitions of the ARs, the EFs and other factors used and the references to the data.
 In the tab “EF” the EFs are given per pathway for the selection of pollutants (as far as available).

-For the selected pollutants, not all pathways seem to be relevant.
-For those pathways (P5 and P12) no quantification of emissions has been worked out in this proposal.
+Although not all pathways seem to be equally important for the selected pollutants, we try to collect data for all pathways and do not deselect specific pathways à priori.
+For some pathways (like P5 and P12) no quantification of emissions has yet been worked out in this version of the proposal.

-For the other pathways not all the selected pollutants seem to be relevant.
-For those pathways a proposal is given, which pollutants are relevant and thus needed to be quantified.
+For some pathways not all the selected pollutants seem to be relevant.
+For those pathways a proposal is given as to which pollutants are relevant and thus needed to be quantified.
 In Table 3, tab “EF” those pollutants are indicated with a green color.
 Pollutants proposed as not relevant are indicated with blue-grey color.
 When it is not quite clear in which of these two categories a pollutant fits, a yellow color is given.

-Discussion point 6: Do MS and stakeholders agree with the deselection of P5 and P12 and for the current work to focus on the selected substances indicated relevant for the individual pathways in Table 3, tab “EF”?
+Should data become available for pollutants currently indicated as not relevant, they can be added in the spreadsheet.

 P1 Atmospheric Deposition directly to surface water

 Atmospheric deposition can be described as the load of substances to surface water or soil via the atmosphere.
 Once emissions to air from sources (e.g. traffic, shipping, industries) have entered the atmosphere, the substances are distributed through the atmosphere and end up in the water and on the soil as a result of deposition in wet (precipitation) and dry form.